Detroit-area officers kill man who fatally shot police dog

 Authorities say officers shot and killed a man who fatally shot a police dog near a banquet hall in suburban Detroit.

+The Macomb County sheriff's office identified the man as 29-year-old Theoddeus Gray of Detroit.

 Axe had been with the police department since 2016.
-The Macomb County sheriff's office is investigating the circumstances of the shooting.
+The sheriff's office is investigating.

 Comments